MicrosoftEdge/magic-mirror-demo/README.md

 ##User Flow

 Before using the magic mirror, users need to create a profile using the desktop app.
-During profile creation, users can add their profiles and take a picture of themselves.

-Once users have a profile, they can be recognized by the magic mirror.
+You need a profile so the mirror can recognize you and adapt to your needs.

 ##Assembly Process